MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_08_explore_sentinel.md

 11. Return to the All services page of Azure, by selecting **All Services** from the top-left corner of the page, above where it says Resource groups.

 #### Task 3:  In this task you will walk through the process of connecting Azure Sentinel to your data source to begin to collect data.
+Note: it can take a bit time to show the connected status of a connector (~30 minutes, depending on the tenant).

 1. In the Filter services box of the All services page, enter **Azure Sentinel**, then select **Azure Sentinel** from the results list.